Western imperialism in Asia: Portuguese, French, and British competition in India (1600–1763)

 The English sought to stake out claims in India at the expense of the Portuguese dating back to the Elizabethan era.
 In 1600, Queen Elizabeth I incorporated the English East India Company (later the British East India Company), granting it a monopoly of trade from the Cape of Good Hope eastward to the Strait of Magellan.
-In 1639, it acquired Madras on the east coast of India, where it quickly surpassed Portuguese Goa as the principal European trading centre on the Indian Subcontinent.
+In 1639, it acquired Madras on the east coast of India, where it quickly surpassed Portuguese Goa as the principal European trading Centre on the Indian Subcontinent.

 Through bribes, diplomacy, and manipulation of weak native rulers, the company prospered in India, where it became the most powerful political force, and outrivaled its Portuguese and French competitors.
 For more than one hundred years, English and French trading companies had fought one another for supremacy, and, by the middle of the 18th century, competition between the British and the French had heated up.
 French defeat by the British under the command of Robert Clive during the Seven Years' War (1756–1763) marked the end of the French stake in India.

 Collapse of Mughal India

-The British East India Company, although still in direct competition with French and Dutch interests until 1763, was able to extend its control over almost the whole of India in the century following the subjugation of Bengal at the 1757 Battle of Plassey.
+The British East India Company, although still in direct competition with French and Dutch interests until 1763, following the subjugation of Bengal at the 1757 Battle of Plassey.
 The British East India Company made great advances at the expense of the Mughal Empire.

 The reign of Aurangzeb had marked the height of Mughal power.
 By 1690 Mughal territorial expansion reached its greatest extent encompassing the entire Indian Subcontinent.
 But this period of power was followed by one of decline.
 Fifty years after the death of Aurangzeb, the great Mughal empire had crumbled.
 Meanwhile, marauding warlords, nobles, and others bent on gaining power left the Subcontinent increasingly anarchic.
 Although the Mughals kept the imperial title until 1858, the central government had collapsed, creating a power vacuum.